Hyacinth of Poland: Legend

-One of the major miracles attributed to Hyacinth came about during a Mongol attack on Kiev.
-As the friars prepared to flee the invading forces, Hyacinth went to save the ciborium containing the Blessed Sacrament from the tabernacle in the monastery chapel, when he heard the voice of Mary, the mother of Jesus, asking him to take her, too.
+One of the major miracles attributed to Hyacinth came about during the 1240 Siege of Kiev.
+As the friars prepared to flee the invading forces, Hyacinth went to save the ciborium containing the Eucharist from the tabernacle in the monastery's chapel, when he heard the voice of Mary, asking him to take her, too.

 Hyacinth lifted the large, stone statue of Mary, as well as the ciborium.
-He was easily able to carry both, despite the fact that the statue weighed far more than he could normally lift.
+He was easily able to carry both, even though the statue weighed far more than he could normally lift.
 Thus, he saved them both.
 For this reason, he is usually shown holding a monstrance (though they did not come into use until several centuries later) and a statue of Mary.

-The Polish exclamation Święty Jacku z pierogami! ("St. Hyacinth and his pierogi!") is an old-time saying, a call for help in some hopeless circumstance.
+The Polish exclamation Święty Jacku z pierogami! ("St. Hyacinth with his dumplings!") is an old-time saying, a call for help in some hopeless circumstance.
 It has derived from two legends.
 One of them is about his visit on July 13, 1238, to Kościelec.
-During his visit, a hailstorm broke out, destroying crops and leaving people with the terrible prospect of poverty and famine.
+During his visit, a hailstorm broke out, destroying crops and leaving people with the prospect of famine.
 Hyacinth told them to pray.
 The next day, the crops were miraculously restored.
 The people then treated Hyacinth to pierogi made from those crops as a token of gratitude.
 The second legend mentions Hyacinth feeding people with pierogi during a famine caused by the Mongol invasion of 1241.

 Veneration

-The tomb of Hyacinth is in the Basilica of Holy Trinity in Kraków, Poland, in a chapel that bears his name.
+The tomb of Hyacinth is in the Basilica of the Holy Trinity in Kraków, Poland, in a chapel that is dedicated to him.

-Hyacinth was canonized on 17 April 1594 by Pope Clement VIII, and his memorial day is celebrated on 17 August.
+Hyacinth was canonized on 17 April 1594 by Pope Clement VIII, and his feast is celebrated on 17 August.
 In 1686 Pope Innocent XI named him a patron of Lithuania.
-He is the patron saint of those in danger of drowning.
+He is the patron saint of those in danger of drowning and weight lifting.

-Among notable churches in North America dedicated to Hyacinth of Poland is St. Hyacinth's Basilica in Chicago, Illinois.
+Among notable churches in North America dedicated to Hyacinth of Poland is the Basilica of St. Hyacinth in Chicago, Illinois.

+In culture

+Kraków's annual Pierogi Festival is held on St. Hyacinth's feast day, and the winner receives a statuette of him.